Osborne avoids deficit slip-up, retail sales unexpectedly fall

 HSBC economist Simon Wells said he expected growth to fall to a quarterly rate of 0.4 percent from 0.6 percent in late 2014.
 Wells said the drop in fuel sales coincided with a rise in petrol prices from recent lows.

-Sterling weakened against the dollar GBP= and British government bond prices rose after the data.
+Sterling weakened against the dollar and British government bond prices rose after the data.

-The borrowing figures prompted the British Debt Management Office to lower its plans for bond issuance by 2.5 billion pounds this financial year to 130.9 billion pounds.
+The borrowing figures prompted the British Debt Management Office to lower its plans for bond issuance by 2.5 billion pounds ($3.75 billion) this financial year to 130.9 billion pounds.

 Economists welcomed a pick-up in income tax receipts, which hit a new record high.
 Until recently, there were concerns that strong growth was not translating into higher tax revenue.